mikenguyen13/bio/content/books/recommended_books/_index.md

 Please enjoy!!!

-**Note**: my book recommendations do not reflect the viewpoints of any of my affiliated organization, but mine lone.
+**Note**: my book recommendations do not reflect the viewpoints of any of my affiliated organizations, but mine alone.

 ### General